dracor-org/pydracor/README.md

 PyDraCor is a Python package which provides access to the DraCor API.

+## Acknowledgment:

+The development of this package was supported by Computational Literary Studies Infrastructure (CLS INFRA).
+CLS INFRA has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101004984.

 ## Classes
   - *DraCor*
     > Base class used to represent Drama Corpus entity.